Joe-Collins-1986/Hangman/README.md

    <br>

    #### Score increase
-   Set to increase the score dependant on how many incorrect answers the user makes.
+   Set to increase the score dependent on how many incorrect answers the user makes.

    Potential score starts at 10 each game and reduces by 1 for each incorrect letter guessed.